OpenMDAO/dymos/mkdocs/docs/examples/brachistochrone/brachistochrone_upstream_states.md

-# The Brachistochrone with Externally-Sourced Controls
+# The Brachistochrone with Externally-Sourced initial state values

 !!! info "Things you'll learn through this example"
     - How to link phase state boundary values to an externally provided value.